unacast/deprecated-unacast.github.io/_posts/2016-01-04-seo-for-dummies.md

 It was a bit difficult to understand whether it applied to sites using hashbang-navigation or pushstate-based navigation as proxbook does to get more visually appealing URLs.

-To our surprise, the Google bot seemed to pick up all links and crawl the page, as well as displaying these links in the search out of the box, even before we started diving into the SEO.
+To my surprise, the Google bot seemed to pick up all links and crawl the page, as well as displaying these links in the search out of the box, even before we started diving into the SEO.
 The articles mentioned indicate that you must do special stuff for achieving this, but Google is notoriously secretive about these things actually work and from my experience they will often put things in production and test it long before they add official documentation.